jpdias/jpdias.github.io/_posts/2021-09-28-sats-and-radio-notes.md

 description: "Notes on listenning to satellites and other space- and earth-craft."
 ---

 Radio communications always had my curiosity, but little to no focus.
-Recently I brought a Software-defined Radio (SDR) and started doing some experiments... and now I'm building my own antennas for receiving satellite images.
+Recently I brought a Software-defined Radio (SDR) and started doing some experiments… and now I'm building my own antennas for receiving satellite images.
 These are some field notes on radio waves and others.

 <!--more-->

-A SDR is a _radio communication system where components that have been traditionally implemented in hardware are instead implemented by means of software_[^1].
+An SDR is a _radio communication system where components that have been traditionally implemented in hardware are instead implemented by means of software_[^1].
 Components such as modulators, demodulators, and tuners that are traditionally implemented in analogue hardware components, can be nowadays implemented in software by leveraging technology such as analogue to digital converters (ADC).
 There are several use-cases for SDR technology since they enable the changing radio protocols in real time while using the same hardware.

+**Disclaimer 1**: Note that not all the applications listed may be legal in your country.
+Please be responsible.

+**Disclaimer 2**: Some information presented here is based on my own experience and experiments and should not be considered as technically correct.

 ## Waves and Antennas